I have tried to keep this as simple as possible. Here’s what information is collected, how it’s used and how it’s stored.

-- WPEngine.
-WPEngine is the host for The Boat Galley and maintains site backups.
+- Kinsta.
+Kinsta is the host for The Boat Galley and maintains site backups.
 They are GDPR-compliant.
-See their Data Privacy Addendum here.

 - Zoho Mail.
 Zoho is the email host for The Boat Galley.
-Soho is GDPR-compliant; see their statement here.
+Zoho is GDPR-compliant.

 I do not intend to collect or knowingly collect information from children.
 I do not target children with my articles, products or services.